davidakennedy/davidakennedy.com/_src/posts/2014-08-09-microsofts-first-web-page.md

 [View the page](http://www.microsoft.com/en-us/discover/1994/) or the [readme explaining it](http://www.microsoft.com/en-us/discover/1994/readme.html).
 It's neat to read.
 Neater is what Christian points out later in his post:

 > One thing, however, is very cool: this page is **20 years old**, the technology it is recreated in is the same age.
-Yet **I can consume the page right now** on the newest technology, in browsers Microsoft never dreamed of existing...
+Yet **I can consume the page right now** on the newest technology, in browsers Microsoft never dreamed of existing…